microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 + The reviewedBy object contains your details as the reviewer.
 + The applyResult is `New` meaning the decisions haven't been applied.

-Even though you've recorded all the decisions that were pending for this accessReviewInstance, these decisions haven't been applied to the resource and principal objects.
+While you've recorded all the pending decisions for this instance, the decisions haven't been applied to the resource and principal objects.
 For example, Adele still has access to the privileged role.
-This is because the **autoApplyDecisionsEnabled** was set to `false`, you haven't stopped the review, nor has the accessReviewInstance period expired and autocompleted.
+This behavior is because the **autoApplyDecisionsEnabled** was set to `false`, you haven't stopped the review, nor has the instance period expired and autocompleted.

-In this tutorial, you won't stop the accessReviewInstance manually but, you'll let the accessReviewInstance expire and autocomplete and then apply the access review decisions.
+In this tutorial, you won't stop the instance manually but you'll let it end automatically and then apply the decisions.

 ## Step 5: Apply access review decisions

-As an admin, after the 3 day duration has passed and the **status** of the accessReviewInstance is set to `Completed`, you can apply the access review decisions.
+As an admin, after the three-day duration has passed and the **status** of the accessReviewInstance is set to `Completed`, you can apply the decisions.

 ### Request